 Treat your guests to a backyard barbecue menu with recipes from acclaimed chef and three-time James Beard Award semifinalist Thomas Boemer.
-As co-owner of the popular Minneapolis and St. Paul dining destinations Corner Table and Revival, and of the forthcoming restaurants In Bloom and Revival Smokehouse, he knows a thing or two about whipping up a tasty ‘cue.
+As co-owner of the popular Minneapolis and St. Paul dining destination Revival, he knows a thing or two about whipping up a tasty ‘cue.
 Dubbed the “King of Porc” after a win at Grand Cochon 555 in 2015, Boemer’s Southern background adds flair and flavor to his recipes for summer cookouts, picnics, and barbecues.

 As Boemer puts it, “Ribs are the outdoor celebration food!” so whether you’re celebrating something big or small (a good-weather day certainly counts), fire up the grill or smoker and get ready to make a meal that embodies summer: ribs, a summer salad, and pie.

 A dry rub of salt, pepper, and brown sugar on ribs smoked low and slow for several hours makes them perfectly caramelized, smoky-sweet, and fall-off-the-bone.
 A refreshing summer salad of ripe, cubed watermelon, goat cheese, and watercress or arugula topped with a candied pecan and molasses vinaigrette is picnic-perfect to add to the meal, and pie gets colorful when it’s rosy rhubarb and blueberries with crumble topping.

 Before you get barbecuing, check out some of Boemer’s tips: